-Images can be duplicated, marketing tactics can be copied, but your stories are yours.
+Images can be duplicated and marketing tactics can be copied, but your stories are yours.

 And in a world where it’s difficult to remain memorable, stories are your unique competitive advantage.